 Site Cat Menu

-The Information Technology Department of Patrick Henry Community College provides information technology and support for the college's faculty, staff, and students.
-With a staff of six, the IT department provides network, server, desktop, application, and telephone support for the PHCC main campus and off-campus training sites located in Martinsville, Franklin County and Patrick County.
+· The Information Technology Department provides information technology and support for the college's faculty, staff, and students.
+With a staff of three, the IT Department provides network, server, desktop, application, and telephone support for the PHCC main campus and off-campus training sites located in Martinsville and Patrick County.

 The links and information listed below are for employees of PHCC.
 Students should file a support ticket to obtain assistance